 After handling the Automatic non-delayed Services, Windows will queue a worker thread to run the Delayed services.

 Do not be tempted to indiscriminately delay the starting of Services, unless you know what you are doing, lest you compromise with the performance and security of your computer – and never change the Startup type of the Service of your security software from Automatic to Automatic (Delayed Start).

 KB193888 tells you how you can do it programmatically and by modifying the value in the following Registry key:

-The KB article works for all Windows versions, right from Windows 2000 to Windows 10.
+The KB article works for all Windows versions.